A Greener Bedroom

 Pillows are usually constructed of a fabric shell encasing synthetic plastic fill, foam, or down feathers.

 Pillows covered in cotton and made of feathers are natural and are usually the most comfortable, but many people are allergic to them or just object to the use of feathers.
-Other alternatives to synthetic fillers include cotton and buckwheat hulls, commonly used as pillow fillings in Asia.
-Companies are also making pillows stuffed with wool and other natural fibers, take a look at the links at the end of the article.
+Alternatives to synthetic fillers include cotton and buckwheat hulls, commonly used as pillow fillings in Asia.
+Companies are also making pillows stuffed with wool and other natural fibers, like these pillows from Holy Lamb Organics.
+Take a look at the resources at the end of the article and check out these products:

 As pillows can accumulate dust, moisture and microbes, it is recommended that they be regularly cleaned and replaced as needed.
 Instead of tossing that old lumpy pillow in the trash, clean the filling and reuse it for a decorative cushion for your sofa or a floor pillow to sit on, or even a comfy bed for your pet.

-It is best to choose natural materials for your sheets like cotton or silk for health and environmental reasons.
+It is best to choose natural materials for your sheets like cotton, linen or silk for health and environmental reasons.
 But remember that growing and processing cotton is one of the most pesticide and chemical heavy activities.
 So try to choose organic cotton if you can afford it, or buy second-hand sheets and blankets to reduce your impact.
-I often find wonderful vintage sheets at my local thrift store.
+I often find wonderful vintage sheets at my local thrift store and you can also buy them on Etsy.
 The quality is much higher than modern sheets and they are quite a bargain!
 Sometimes there are small tears or holes, but these can easily be repaired.

 Instead of buying polyester blankets, buy wool or cotton, or maybe you can even knit or crochet one yourself!
 Natural duvets, comforters and quilts can be filled with cotton, wool, feathers or other innovative materials.
 Down is one of the lightest and warmest materials, but cotton and wool can be very warm too.
 Some even prefer a heavier blanket for a cozy feeling.
 Polyester filling is vegan, inexpensive and ubiquitous, but plastics are not so nice for the environment.
-Check out the links at the end of the article for some better options.
+Check out the options at the end of the article.

 Quilting traditions grew out of the necessity for warm bedding when there was limited access to quality fabrics.
 Quilts join together scraps of fabric to make larger pieces with old fabric used for warmth in between the layers.
 If you are crafty and like to sew, make your own quilt or buy an artisan one for a unique look in your home.
 Look at these beautiful examples of Amish and Hawaiian traditional quilts!
 You can also find amazing warm woven blankets from around the world from wool and cotton materials.